 This appendix summarizes the going concern assumptions and methods that have been used for the going concern valuation of the UPP at the valuation date.
-The going concern assumptions and methods to be used for the July 1, 2021 conversion date actuarial valuation and the January 1, 2020 effective date actuarial valuation are specified in the Funding Policy of the UPP.
-They were developed considering the economic and demographic assumptions used for the most recently filed valuation of the five SEPPs converted to the UPP.
+The going concern assumptions and methods have been chosen to reflect our understanding of the Plan's funding objectives as outlined in the Funding Policy with due respect to accepted actuarial practice and regulatory constraints.